imevanc/microfrontends-monorepo/README.md

 Contributions are welcome!
 Open an issue or submit a pull request.

 ## 📧 Contact
-For questions or suggestions, open an issue in this repository.
+For questions or suggestions, open an issue in this repository.<br/>
 Enjoy building with the Micro Frontend Turborepo Starter! 🚀🎉